QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: Related Work

-Despite the rapid development of QoI-preserving lossy compressors, most existing methods suffer from low generalizability and adaptability.
-In particular, these compressors have to design specific error control mechanisms toward the target QoI, which is hard to generalize to new sets of QoIs.
+Most existing QoI-preserving lossy compressors suffer from low generalizability and adaptability.
+In particular, they feature specific error control mechanisms toward the target QoI, which is hard to generalize to new sets of QoIs.
 In addition, most existing works are tightly coupled to a specific compression pipeline, making it difficult to integrate with newly developed compression methods.
 In this work, we propose a portable module that can easily adapt to diverse QoIs and compression methods.
 This will significantly improve the efficiency and usability of QoI-preserving lossy compression.